Food Product Innovation MSc

 This key module will introduce you to a diversity of academic and professional skills and competencies that will help you succeed throughout your degree – and beyond.
 You'll learn how to critically read scientific and non-scientific sources of information and how to communicate scientific aspects relating to your discipline to various audiences, using different tools, e.g., academic writing and digital platforms.
 You'll explore the application of study skills, such as Academic Integrity, Ethics, and Library Skills.
 By engaging in practicals, you'll build your laboratory skills specific to your specialisation, as well as more generic skills such as good laboratory practices and laboratory safety.
 This module will also introduce you to the requisite professional competencies and how you can build these throughout your programme.

-New Product Development (NPD) project – 75 credits
+Advanced NPD project – 75 credits

 This module will examine the different stages of the food product development process and their application in the design of new food products.
-You'll look at all aspects from sourcing ingredients/raw materials, product formulation and processing, ingredient interactions in foods, packaging, market surveys, sensory evaluation, design of nutritional labels (including food claims) and marketing.
+You'll look at all aspects from sourcing ingredients/raw materials, product formulation and processing, ingredient interactions in foods, packaging, sensory evaluation, design of nutritional labels (including food claims) and marketing.
 Key to this module is working with your peers from within and beyond the School to develop and deliver a new food product in a real-world environment, similar to what could be encountered in the Food Industry.

 Learning and teaching